 1. Do accounting records need to be kept by all uk companies ?

 Yes.
-All limited companies, sole traders and partnerships, whether they are
+All limited, sole traders and partnerships, whether they are

 trading or not, must keep accounting records.

-2. Do all uk limited companies have to deliver their company accounts to Companies House?
+2. Do all uk limited companies have to deliver to Companies House?

 (a) a parent or subsidiary of a limited undertaking; or

-(b) an insurance company or bank (or the parent of an insurance company or
+(b) an insurance business or bank (or the parent of); or